 From the South Lawn at Polesden Lacey, you can take in the lovely views of Ranmore Common.
 The ancient woodland has a diverse range of trees, so it is awash with striking colours until late October.
 Perserve Copse has a variety of Acer trees.
 These provide a lovely display and there’s plenty to see in the Sunken Garden.
 There are many trails to explore too.

-Discover the autumn highlights here.
+Discover the other autumn highlights here.

 🍁 Enjoy your autumn walks and please share your favourites.